spike/CompetitiveProgramming/resources/README.md

 Core Obsidian Plugins: Daily Notes, Outline

 Community Plugins for Obsidian: Copy button for code blocks, Calendar, **Editor Syntax Highlighting in code blocks**, **ExcaliDraw**, HotKeys++, **Outliner**, Recent Files, Tasks (I do NOT use the Spaced Repetition plugin on Obsidian, it sucks.
 But I do use Obsidian for Active Recall and for tracking my Spaced Repetition progress.
-I just do it manually.)
+I use the header folding functionality to test myself and I devised my own abbreviation system for keeping track of my progress.)

 Editor Setting (not a plugin, but very important): **Fold heading** is turned on (I use this folding functionality to test myself.
 It's very useful)